 Customers want to be recognized and acknowledged.
 Providing access to key profile information on each customer can help your customer support team understand who they’re helping.

 Your support associates can also use key data from each customer profile to offer personal attention rather than a canned script.
+This zero party consumer data has been handed over willingly by customers, and so should not be left on the shelf, but instead actively implemented as part of your personalization efforts.
+It is as much about empowering support team members to fulfill their roles effectively as catering to customer needs.
 Being acknowledged as an individual with specific needs and interests can help your customers connect with service associates more than scripted lines like, “We appreciate your business.”
 Acknowledging past orders or how long they have been a customer can make the customer feel like the company knows them and appreciates their business.

 From help desk software and chatbots to follow-up communication tools, technology at the right time and place will help you provide more effective ecommerce customer support.
 By offering automated support around the clock, you can address customer questions and concerns as soon as they come up.